Moniter123/build-cdn/_posts/2017-11-13-getting-help-in-the-tech-community-intotech-2017.md

 title:         "Getting Help in the Tech Community"
 date:          2017-11-13 00:00:00
 categories:    speaking
 excerpt:       Getting help in the IT or tech community as a beginner can be tricky.
 Lots of unwritten rules and expectations, dangerous waters to navigate.
-I spoke on this topic at the IntoTech Conference 2017, the slides are available below.
 external_link: https://into.technology/
 slides:        /assets/slides/Getting%20help%20in%20the%20IT%20community.pdf
 inLanguage:    EN